SpagoAsparago/DS-Starter-Editor/README.md

 Credits:

--turtleisaac for the Platinum starter sprites research -Misfit for HGSS starter cries
+- turtleisaac for the Platinum starter sprites research
+- Misfit for HGSS starter cries
--PlatinumMaster for the BW2 starters
+- PlatinumMaster for the BW2 starters
--kr3nshaw for Knarc
+- kr3nshaw for Knarc
--CUE for blz
+- CUE for blz